FBI: Florida man scouted terror targets and attack weapons

-A public defender listed in court records for Al-Azhari did not immediately respond to an email Wednesday seeking comment on his behalf.
+A public defender listed in court records for Al-Azhari said the government’s charges in the case unfairly attempt to portray him as a terrorist.

+“The allegations misunderstand both the law and the evidence,” said the public defender, Samuel Landes, in an emailed statement.
+“I’m thankful that in this country everyone enjoys a presumption of innocence, and I look forward to Mr. Al-Azhari’s day in court before a jury of his peers.”

 The informant then asked how many people Al-Azhari wanted to kill.